barrachri/likeafalcon/README.md

 ## Intro
-`LikeAFalcone` is an event driven system, receives an event the event is then sent to a [NATS Stream](https://nats.io/documentation/streaming/nats-streaming-intro/).
+`LikeAFalcone` is an event driven system, receives an event, the event is then sent to a [NATS Stream](https://nats.io/documentation/streaming/nats-streaming-intro/).

-After that watchers will receive notifications depending from the queue in which the event has benn written, in this case `like.a.falcon`.
+After that watchers will receive notifications depending from the queue in which the event has been written, in this case `like.a.falcon`.

 The watcher will then save the event inside a db.